 Magnesium for tight muscles

 The COMT enzyme is one of the primary enzymes that breaks down estrogen in the body.
-Magnesium is needed as a cofactor for this enzyme to function and optimally clear excess estrogen in the body thus preventing PMS related symptoms associated with high estrogen.
+Magnesium and SAMe are cofactors for the COMT enzyme to function and metabolize estrogen.

-With so many benefits of magnesium and necessary functions it truly is important to ensure you are eating foods high in magnesium, avoiding processed foods that are deficient in magnesium and supplementing when necessary or if you have symptoms of magnesium deficiency.
+With so many health benefits of magnesium, it truly is necessary to ensure you are eating foods high in magnesium.
+To ensure optimal magnesium levels, avoid processed foods that are deficient in magnesium.

 Hey!
 I'm Amber, a nutritional therapy consultant helping people to improve digestion, beat the bloat and lose weight.
 Sharing weight loss tips, gut health tips and whole food recipes that are gluten free.
 Grab your freebie below:)